uw-ictd/ccn-covid-analysis/README.md

      back into the dataset (aka drops it completely!).
 You can re-add it manually though with the dictionary dataframe interface before setting the new index (see canonicalize_data.py).

+5. Consider disabling swap.
+Dask gets confused about how much memory its workers are using when swap is in play, and can erroneously request too much memory.
+Having two different actors (swap + dask) trying to manage when to spill memory to disk gets... chaotic.